China Airlines: International expansion (1970–1995)

-Following the standard utilization of the wide-body 747 on the highly profitable Trans-Pacific – USA routes, China Airlines introduced its first two 747-100s (ex-Delta Air Lines aircraft) in 1976 and immediately placed them on its Hong Kong-Taipei-Tokyo-Honolulu-Los Angeles route.
+Following the standard utilization of the wide-body 747 on the highly profitable Trans-Pacific – United States routes, China Airlines introduced its first two 747-100s (ex-Delta Air Lines aircraft) in 1976 and immediately placed them on its Hong Kong-Taipei-Tokyo-Honolulu-Los Angeles route.
 Shortly thereafter, four brand new Boeing 747SPs (Special Performance) were introduced in 1977.
-Due to political pressure, Japan ended its diplomatic ties with Taiwan in 1972, and all flights between Taiwan and Japan were stopped.
+In 1975, three years after the establishment of diplomatic relations between Japan and China, all flights between Taiwan and Japan were suspended, and not resumed until the following year.
 The 747SP aircraft made it possible for China Airlines to fly daily nonstop services from Taipei to its North American destinations without stopping over in Japan.
-It also allowed the airlines to introduce flights to Saudi Arabia and South Africa.
-In 1979, the airlines switched all operations from the smaller Taipei Songshan Airport to the newly built Chiang Kai-Shek International Airport (now Taoyuan International Airport).
-Following the introduction of 747-200s, the airlines introduced its first European destination, Amsterdam.
+It also allowed the airline to introduce flights to Saudi Arabia and South Africa.
+In 1979, the airline switched all operations from the smaller Taipei Songshan Airport to the newly built Chiang Kai-Shek International Airport (now Taoyuan International Airport).
+Following the introduction of 747-200s, the airline introduced its first European destination, Amsterdam.

-In 1978, Japan allowed China Airlines to return to Tokyo International Airport at Haneda after relocating all other airlines at the New Tokyo International Airport at Narita, leaving China Airlines as the sole international operator at Haneda, which at the time was an exclusive domestic facility, the premise being that air carriers from the PRC and Taiwan were prevented from crossing paths at any Japanese airports.
-Eva Air joined China Airlines later on, although both eventually moved to New Tokyo (now Narita International), with CAL moving on April 18, 2002.
+In 1978, with all airlines relocating to Narita International Airport (then New Tokyo International Airport), China Airlines was the sole foreign carrier to use Haneda, which at the time was an exclusive domestic facility; the premise being that air carriers from the PRC and Taiwan were prevented from crossing paths at any Japanese airports.
+EVA Air joined China Airlines later on, although both eventually moved to Narita, with CAL moving on April 18, 2002.

 The next 20 years saw sporadic but far-reaching growth for the company.
 Later, the airline inaugurated its own round-the-world flight: (Taipei-Anchorage-New York-Amsterdam-Dubai-Taipei).

-On 8 February 1990, China Airlines received the first of its initial five Boeing 747-400s (B-161).
+On February 8, 1990, China Airlines received the first of its initial five Boeing 747-400s (B-161).
 1993 saw the airline listed on the Taiwan Stock Exchange.
 The new 747-400s and an earlier order with Airbus for over a dozen A300B4 and A300-600Rs wide body regional jets allowed for addition destination growth.
 During the 1990s, China Airlines also bought the McDonnell Douglas MD-11 and had to compete with a new competitor, EVA Air.
 They also founded another airline to deal with the PRC-ROC dispute which borrowed aircraft from China Airlines itself.
 One of China Airlines's 747-400s (B-164) was also used by President Lee Tung-hui during his trip to the United States in June 1995.